MerleSt/HousingPrices/README.md

 🔄 Usage
 Clone this repository.
+Navigate to the data folder and familiarize yourself with the datasets.
-Navigate to the notebooks and run them in sequence.
+Proceed to the notebooks and run them in sequence.
 Adjust hyperparameters or model settings as needed.
 🎉 Conclusion
 Thank you for visiting this repository.
 We hope it provides valuable insights and paves the way for your future data science projects.
 Happy coding and here's to making better predictions! 🚀